Keyboard shortcuts

 • Reads manual notes from {CORTEX_PATH}/content/notes/ and {CORTEX_PATH}/content/intent/

 Interactive terminal UI for browsing projects without opening a browser.
-Shares cerebro-core types with the CLI and reads the same cortex content that mdbook renders.
+Shares cerebro-core types with the command-line tool and reads the same cortex content that mdbook renders.

 The cortex’s content/ has a strict split between auto-generated and manual content: